Thursday, 5:59 AM.

 The thin woman shook her head firmly.
 "This is very important to me and your father.
 And none of that cussing tonight; I need everyone to seem like a perfectly well-adjusted family while he's here."

 Jack let out a breath that was almost a laugh.
 "Well, I'm the closest one to normal in this house so y'all can 'practice' without me."
-And he wanted to shoot himself when he realized that he'd actually done air-quotes.
+And he wanted to shoot himself when he realized he'd actually done air-quotes.

 His mother clenched her thin jaw.
 "This isn't up for discussion, Jack.
 It's not like we ask a lot from you."